-A Site-Specific Safety Plan (SSSP) is the usual method by which site safety is managed on a building and construction site.
-They are 'site-specific' because each site has its own specific hazards and so needs its own safety plan.
+A SSSP is how site safety is managed on a building and construction site.
+They are 'site-specific' because each site has its own specific hazards and needs its own safety plan.
+You generally wouldn't be creating a SSSP, but if you come across one on a site, you must follow its rules.